-Why Hockey Players Lose Teeth & How To Protect Yourself
+Why Do Hockey Players Lose Teeth?
+Teeth Casualties in Hockey

 goalie penalty

-For hockey players who wear only a half visor or no facial protection on their helmet, losing teeth is a possibility any time you step on the ice.
+For hockey players who wear only a half visor or no facial protection on their helmet, losing teeth is possible whenever you step on the ice.
 Hits to the mouth can come from opponents with reckless sticks, high shots, and collisions with other players.
-To completely protect your teeth, you must wear a full face-shield or a metal cage that attaches to the helmet.
-Mouthguards provide further protection for your teeth, but they are mainly intended to reduce the impact of your teeth knocking together during a collision.

 hockey player